St. Olaf College Board of Regents

 Meetings and Reporting

 The committee normally shall meet at least four times per year, at such times and places as the committee shall determine.
 Members may participate in any meeting of the committee by means of conference telephone or other form of remote communication that enables persons not physically present in the same location to communicate with each other on a substantially simultaneous basis.
-A quorum of any meeting of the committee shall consist of a majority of its appointed Regent members and a majority of its non-Regent members for the purpose of taking any action other than adjourning the meeting.
+A quorum of any meeting of the committee shall consist of a majority of its members for the purpose of taking any action other than adjourning the meeting.
 If a quorum of committee members is not present, a majority of those present may adjourn the meeting.

 The committee chair, in collaboration with the staff liaisons, shall be responsible for establishing the agendas for the meetings.
 The staff liaisons shall provide the agenda and any other relevant materials to committee members in advance of each meeting.
 The committee shall maintain minutes of all its actions and communicate them promptly to the full Board of Regents.